Have you learned about AURORA?

 Where do we meet?
 Can I park my car?

 URSA begins on campus at University Park.
 From there, you will be shuttled to Shaver’s Creek after an opening orientation.
-If you choose to drive yourself, you may park your vehicle on-site for the duration of your expedition.
-Further instructions will be given when you arrive.
+If you choose to drive yourself, you may park your vehicle on-site for the duration of your expedition for a nominal fee.
+Information about how to purchase a parking pass will be shared closer to the start of your expedition.

 I registered!
 Now what?